Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 How to design the Path to Purchase of the online store customer?

-For a customer to want to make a purchase, they first have to have a need that the product can meet.
-Moreover, they need to know, at least in general, what kind of product and from which manufacturers can fulfill this need.
+For a potential customer to want to make a purchase, they must first have a need that the product can meet.
+Moreover, they need to know, at least in general, what kind of product and which manufacturers can fulfill this need.

 This moment is defined as an awakening of Awareness in the subject literature.